 Available both as a diving watch or a chronograph, designed both for men and ladies, the new Newport Trophy is a tribute to the famous Newport Yacht Club, which is located in Great Britain.

 The 2008 model is presented in a massive-looking 43 mm wide case that sports alternating satin-finished and polished surfaces.
-The impression of solidity is further increased with a huge setting crown, which is protected from accidental hits with a pair of crown guards, also not particularly small.
+The impression of solidity is further increased with a huge setting crown.
+It is protected from accidental hits with a pair of crown guards, also not particularly small.

 Being a real diver (with its double-sealed crown and a thick anti-reflective sapphire crystal it is water-resistant up to 1000 meters, which is nothing to sneeze at,) the timekeeper is equipped with a rotating diving bezel and features generously proportioned hands and hour markers with enough lume on them to use the watch even in the murkiest water.

 Alas, Michel Herbelin‘s PR department says nothing about the movement, only noting that it is a “Swiss-made” quartz caliber.